 At the Nederlandse Spoorwegen (headed by NS Groep NV) the passenger is at the heart of everything we do.
 NS wishes to enhance sustainable travel in the Netherlands while at the same time maintaining a healthy conduct of business.
 Activities outside the Netherlands help to achieve this objective through the principle of "Earn, Learn, Prepare".
-NS carries out activities in the United Kingdom and Germany through its 100% subsidiary Abellio, and in Ireland through its 100% subsidiary NS Financial Services.
+NS carries out activities in the United Kingdom and Germany through its 100% subsidiary Abellio.

 Taxes are the primary source of revenue for governments.
 These revenues are used to fund general facilities which, in the case of NS, are of major importance.
 For example, they may include rail infrastructure.
 NS believes that it has an obligation to deal with taxes in a socially-responsible way.

-From its obligation to deal with taxes in a socially-responsble way, NS assumes the principle that it must act in accordance with (tax) law and legislation, taking the purpose and intent of the law into account.
+NS acts in accordance with (fiscal) laws and regulations and, in accordance with its duty to deal with taxes in a socially responsible manner, has the basic principle that account must be taken of the purpose and intent of the law.
 This means that the literal text of tax legislation alone is not the decisive factor.
 Taking a responsible attitude to tax also means refraining from establishing structures in which saving tax is the primary objective.
 Transactions are entered into when they serve a real commercial purpose.
 This is the case if the tax consequences of such transactions are proportionate to the commercial effects, both qualitatively (in terms of complexity) and quantitatively (in terms of financial impact).

 For business operations where NS is in competition with other market participants, it is important that a level playing field is guaranteed.
 For example, when in competition to bid for a public transport franchise, NS must consider the other market players and place a bid that is as attractive as possible to win the franchise.
 Because taxes are part of the operating costs of licenses, these costs will be carefully examined.
 On the one hand this is to ensure compliance with the applicable tax legislation, and on the other to take advantage of tax facilities, for example for research and development or sustainable investments.